robenkleene/design-references/houdini/houdini.md

 Select the "Render View" tab and click "Render"

 ## Projects

+Projects are designed to help manage projects that have more than one scene file (`.hip`).

 If a "File > New Project..." is created, then the `$JOB` variable in the save dialog will be set to that path, making it easy to save all the files related to one project together.